Ilyaki322/SFML-Chess-Engine/README.txt

 Choosing this data structure with shared ptr for the reason to access each time only the end of the data structure for insertion and deletion.
-The choice of shared ptr is because each state holds the next state, so there will be several objects that will point to the same state
+The choice of shared ptr is because each state holds the next state, so there will be several objects that will point to the same state.
+Also when we pop a state, we dont want to waste and rebuild it.

 NBoard
 Role: With this data structure we guarantee efficient operations for running the chess engine